1 minute read

 Before Dawn

 Sleep is interrupted deliberately.
 You wake while it is still dark because once the fast begins, there is no eating or drinking until sunset.
 The focus is hydration and intention.
 This pre-dawn meal is simple and functional.
 It is a quiet, solitary time where the clinking of a spoon against a bowl is often the only sound in the house.
-When the first light of dawn appears, the morning prayer called Fajr begins.
-This is the signal that the fast is now in effect.

 7:00 AM